MrCheese2006/Analysis-of-Chaotic-Systems/README.md

 log_scale = 0
 ```

 In order to calculate the modelling error of a single model, set ```modelling_error = 1```.
 Before running, the commands for a model of the system need to be set up.
 This includes setting the parameters, initial conditions, step size, number of steps, ```system``` and a modelling method.
-By setting ```error_comparison = 1```, a plot of the error for each of the modelling methods, EM, IEM, RK4 and RK8, will be generated to faciliate error comparison.
+By setting ```error_comparison = 1```, a plot of the error for each of the modelling methods, EM, IEM, RK4 and RK8, will be generated to facilitate error comparison.
 Before running, the commands for a model of the system need to be set up.
 This includes setting the parameters, initial conditions, step size, number of steps and ```system```.
 A modelling method does not need to be chosen.
 All plots will be produced and saved to ```figures/analysis/Modelling_Error``` in the working directory.
 In either of the above cases, setting ```log_scale = 1``` plots the figures on a logarithmic scale.